 The Malaysian Chamber of Mines officially completed its two year term as Host Secretariat of the ASEAN Federation of Mining Associations (AFMA) in October 2016.
 During this period, the Chamber President, Dato’ Seri Dr Mohd Ajib Anuar acted as President of AFMA and the Chamber Executive Director, Tuan Haji Muhamad Nor Muhamad acted as AFMA Secretary General.

 As AFMA President, Dato’ Seri Ajib endeavours to continue to enhance closer rapport, interaction and cooperation not only amongst the private sector players within ASEAN but also with officials of the public sector responsible for the development of the ASEAN mineral resource industry.
-This effort dovetails with the launching, in January 2015, of the ASEAN Economic Community (AEC), a powerful economic and trading block serving the Southeast Asian market of some 600 million consumers with a large industrial base and a region rich in mineral resource endowment.
+This effort dovetail with the establishment, in January 2015, of the ASEAN Economic Community (AEC), a powerful economic and trading block serving the Southeast Asian market of some 600 million consumers with a large industrial base and a region rich in mineral resource endowment.

 AFMA was formed on 19 June 1984 as a result of the efforts, interest and cooperation amongst its four founding members, namely the Malaysian Chamber of Mines, the Indonesian Mining Association, the Chamber of Mines of the Philippines and the Mining Industry Council of Thailand, in their desire to advance the interests of the mineral resource sector of the Association of Southeast Asian Nations (ASEAN).
 It was only on 15 February 1985 when the Constitution of AFMA was formally signed by the Presidents of the four founding members.